charlesamoreira/katpool-app/README.md

 ### Create env variables

-All application instances currently use the same environment variables defined in the `.env` file.
+Currently, all backend services and instances rely on this shared `.env` file.
 A sample template is provided in `.env.sample` for reference.

 In the future, it is recommended to isolate certain environment variables based on the application’s role.
 Specifically, the private key should be assigned only to the `payment` app.
 The `katpool-app` instance does not require access to this key and should not be granted it for security and clarity of responsibility.